kristeligt-dagblad/dbt_ml/README.md

 ### Installation

-To install the package add the local package path to the `packages.yml` file in your dbt project
+To install the package add the package path to the `packages.yml` file in your dbt project

 In order to use the model audit post-hook the following variables have to be set in your `dbt_project.yml` file.